Colour Scheme: Plot summary

-In New Zealand's North Island, near the fictional coastal town of Harpoon, the Claire family operates the Wai-ata-tapu hot springs.
-Colonel Claire struggles to turn a profit and businessman Maurice Questing is eager to call up his loan and seize the resort.
-Meanwhile, Colonel Claire's brother-in-law, Dr. James Ackrington, writes to Inspector Roderick Alleyn alerting him that Questing may be an enemy agent.
-Questing was observed flashing Morse Code from Rangi Peak and soon after an allied ship was sunk.
-In addition, the local Maori leaders suspect Questing is a treasure hunter seeking to loot sacred Maori weapons.
+In New Zealand's North Island, near the fictional coastal town of Harpoon, the Claire family operates a guest house at the Wai-ata-tapu hot springs.
+Colonel Claire struggles to turn a profit, and businessman Maurice Questing is eager to call up his loan and seize the resort.

+Meanwhile, Colonel Claire's brother-in-law, Dr James Ackrington, writes to Inspector Roderick Alleyn alerting him that Questing may be an enemy agent.
+Son Simon Claire observes flashing Morse Code signals from Rangi Peak and feels Questing must be a spy for the enemy; soon after an allied ship leaving a New Zealand port is sunk.
+In addition, the local Maori leaders suspect Questing is a treasure hunter seeking to loot sacred Maori items.